Strobesstrobes

 • ✓SSRF (Server-Side Request Forgery) tricks a server into making HTTP or other-protocol requests to a destination you choose, including internal services it can reach but you cannot.

-• ✓Beyond HTTP, gopher:// and dict:// payloads let you talk to Redis, SMTP, and other internal services; DNS rebinding bypasses naive allowlists.
+• ✓Beyond HTTP, gopher:// and dict:// payloads let you talk to Redis, SMTP, and memcached; DNS rebinding and alternate IP encodings defeat naive allowlists.

-This post explains how SSRF works, the difference between basic and blind variants, the payloads that matter (cloud metadata, gopher, dict, DNS rebinding), the tooling to confirm it, and the controls that actually stop it.
-Every technique here maps to WSTG-INPV-19, the OWASP test for SSRF.
+This post walks the full arc: how SSRF works, what a metadata credential-theft exploit looks like byte for byte, how blind SSRF and gopher escalation extend the primitive, the filter bypasses that make blocklists pointless, and the network controls that actually stop it.
+Every technique maps to WSTG-INPV-19, the OWASP test for SSRF.

 What is SSRF (server-side request forgery)?